vanshgupta11/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Hans
+- Name:
-- Username: hans-r7
+- Username:
-- Message: hacktoberfest is an awesome way of contributing to open source PRs!
+- Message: